a-watkin/node-js-api-course/testing.md

 Also called end to end testing - since this will test an endpoint being called and it getting data from the db.

+Write the test as if they are the only test - insert and delete data for each test.
+So that you're always testing from a controlled clean state.

 # Packages used:

 Testing packages are usually installed as dev dependencies only for example: